-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 Phone Calls

-This section shows when and how often customers called your business via your listing on Google.
+This section shows when and how often customers called your business via your profile on Google.

-At the top of the section, Total calls gives the total number of phone calls for the selected time frame.
+At the top of the section, Total calls give the total number of phone calls for the selected time frame.

 The graph offers the ability to view trends by phone calls by either day of the week or time of day.

-This lets marketers and business operators know when customers are most likely to call after seeing your GMB listing.
+This lets marketers and business operators know when customers are most likely to call after seeing your GBP.

 Photos

-Lastly, GMB allows you to examine how often your business’s photos are being viewed with the Photo views graph and Photo quantity graph.
+Lastly, GBP allows you to examine how often your business’s photos are being viewed with the Photo views graph and Photo quantity graph.

 There are also lines on the graphs that compare your business’s photo data with photo data for other businesses similar to yours.